50/50 portfolio historical returns

 Note that there are 5 of 18 years when equities had negative returns.

-A 100% treasury portfolio avoided all of those negative years but had a year (2013) with negative returns.
+A 100% treasury portfolio avoided all those negative years but had a year (2013) with negative returns.
+Speaking of recency bias, do you remember what happened to bonds in 2022?

 Our least aggressive asset allocation (30/70) avoided 2 of the five negative years, but both the 50/50 and the 70/30 suffered from negative returns in all 5 of the years.